GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 ### Phone Number Enrollment

-The script assumes the user phone number is already stored in his corresponding LDAP entry (attribute `phoneNumberVerified`).
+The script assumes the user phone number is already stored in his corresponding LDAP entry (attribute `Employee Number` or `Home Telephone Number` or `Mobile Telephone`) and the attribute `phoneNumberVerified` is set to `True`.
 You can change the attribute by altering the script directly (see authenticate routine).

 ### Subsequent Logins
 All <!--subsequent--> authentications will trigger an SMS with an OTP to the registered phone number.
 Enter the OTP to pass authentication.